giry-dev/mangrove-docs/website/docs/terms/OTF.md

 :::caution

 An OTF is not reactive (it has no code) and therefore cannot repost its residual if any.
-E.g an OTF offer of 1500 DAIs (outbound) for 1 wETH (inbound) that is matched by a taker order of 750 DAIs for 0.5 wETH will be removed from the book after it has been partially filled.
+For example, an OTF offer of 1500 DAI (outbound) for 1 wETH (inbound) that is matched by a taker order of 750 DAI for 0.5 wETH will be removed from the book after it has been partially filled.

 :::